AWARD CATEGORIES

 Liberty Hyde Bailey Award

-Presented to an individual whose lifetime achievements have profoundly advanced American horticulture across multiple fields such as teaching, research, communications, plant exploration, administration, art, business, and leadership.
-Named after Liberty Hyde Bailey (1858-1954), horticulturist, educator, author.
+Our highest honor—presented to an individual whose lifetime achievements have profoundly advanced American horticulture across multiple fields such as teaching, research, communications, design, or leadership.
+This award recognizes the rare few who have elevated the entire discipline.

 Rising Star Award